Eastern Jewels

 Bangkok was, as ever, the visceral hub that I guess it has always been and will always be.
 A heady mix of smell and sound.
 One needs to be so highly attuned to one’s surroundings when in Bangkok, as traffic is relentless and maybe the least forgiving to be found in the international landscape of metropolises worldwide.
 That meant the two safest places of refuge when wanting something a little more serene were the ever-efficient Skyrail system and the gated footprint of the Melia.

 The rooftop bar provides a wonderful vantage point to soak in the size of Bangkok, all the while resplendent on a sun lounger with drink in hand.
 It was certainly the choice of many of the guests who were making good use of the facilities from what I saw across the two days.
 Winter weight and a lack of swimming skills meant I stayed firmly on the pool edge and fully attired, as a gentleman should be.
 Or something like that.
 It was, however, only a brief urban sojourn on this whistlestop eastern tour.
-The Melia did all that it needed to do, and in fairness it did it very well.
-Rooms were nicely styled and well appointed, if not huge.
+The Melia did all that it needed to do, and in fairness, it did it very well.
+Rooms were elegantly styled and well appointed, if not huge.
 A curious bathroom configuration means that there is a sort of kitchen sink island in the middle of one’s room.
 Now, it’s not exactly problematic, nor does it hinder anything in real-world usage.
 Part of me, however, couldn’t help but ask a simple question: why?

 Anyway, we packed our bags and were whisked across to the other Bangkok airport for a swift flight down to Krabi.
 The flight was dispatched with all the ease of most domestic flights, and was elevated above the norm by the in-flight availability of chilli chicken skin crisps.
-I’ll not take too much time waxing lyrical but suffice to say, these things are epic.
+I’ll not take too much time waxing lyrical but suffice to say, those things are epic.

 Another swift minibus journey and we were welcome to the Banyan Tree Krabi, our second home from home.
 The reception vista after you climb the gentle incline up to the check-in area opens up to the most glorious views out across their beautiful water feature, incorporating sunken seating to out the horizon at eye level.
 One gazes out to the cluster of islands that spring up just off the coast in the Andaman Sea.
 Divine.